jcurl/Documentation/Manuals/Programming/CallingConventions/Section_04_01_LinuxGcc32bit.md

 `ESP`.
 The System V ABI describes some detail as to why these registers must be
 preserved:

-* The `EBP` holds the base frame for the current stack frame, soemtimes called the frame-pointer.
+* The `EBP` holds the base frame for the current stack frame, sometimes called the frame-pointer.
 It's generally noted that some debuggers rely on a valid `EBP` to provide debugging information for the current function.
 The callee would set up it's own stack frame, but on return it must be reset to the